First shots fired in the Revolution. “The shot heard ’round

 Treaty of DeWitt’s Corner, SC

-Cherokees sued for peace and lost most of their land east
+Cherokees sued for peace and lost most of their land east of the mountains.

 6 Aug.
 1777